IBMStreams/streamsx.waterConservation.starterKit/README.md

 The Streams application is hosted on the Streaming Analytics Services on IBM Bluemix.

-The [moisture sensing application](com.ibm.streamsx.smartsprinkler.quarks) is written to run on Raspberry Pi.
+The [moisture sensing simulator application](com.ibm.streamsx.smartsprinkler.quarks) is written using [Apache Quarks](http://quarks.incubator.apache.org).
+The simulator can be run on any workstation.
+It can also be run with a moisture sensor and buzzer on a Raspberry Pi.

+*Apache Quarks is an effort undergoing Incubation at The Apache Software Foundation (ASF), sponsored by the Incubator.

 ## Deploy to Bluemix